Skidudeaa/Radiology-Right-Click/readme.txt

-# Radiology Right Click v1.04
+# Radiology Right Click v1.08

-(c) 2024, GitHub user Magnetron85

 ## Description

-Radiology Right Click v1.04 is a radiologist's quantitative companion, designed to enhance quantitative radiology and streamline workflow.
+Radiology Right Click v1.08 is a radiologist's quantitative companion, designed to enhance quantitative radiology and streamline workflow.
 This AutoHotkey script provides a suite of tools accessible via right-click in PowerScribe at the point of dictation, offering quick calculations and reference information for various radiological measurements and assessments.
 The script is easily modifiable for non-PowerScribe environments.

+## UPDATES
+- Removed OCR as it never worked well.
+- Allow user to custom sort the right click context menu.

 Key features:
 - Works by highlighting text in PowerScribe360 or NotePad (for troubleshooting)
 - Customizable right-click menu with various useful functions
 - Pause feature to access the default right-click menu
 - User-configurable calculator visibility
-- Optional OCR for coronary calcium scoring (requires Vis2 OCR for AHK)
+- Can sort right click menu

 ## Author